dhansel/ArduinoFDC/README.md

 ![ArduinoFDC Setup](images/setup.jpg)

-ArduinoFDC is a floppy disk controller implemented on an Arduino UNO, Nano, Pro Mini and MEGA.
+ArduinoFDC is a sketch that implements a floppy disk controller.
+It works on an Arduino UNO, Nano, Pro Mini or MEGA.

-It consists of three parts:
+ArduinoFDC consists of three parts:

 1. A [library](#library-functions) providing low-level functions to allow reading and writing disks at the sector level as well as low-level formatting disks.